Transversal architecture for megaquop-scale quantum simulation with neutral atoms: Transversal STAR architecture overview

 On one hand, error-corrected Cliffords allow the STAR architecture to overcome typical limitations of NISQ quantum hardware by extending Clifford circuit depth.
 Indeed, for high enough code distances, STAR puts a resource limitation only on the total rotation angle performed in a circuit, $\sum_a|\theta_a| \lesssim (\alpha p_{\mathrm{ph}})^{-1}$.
 In this regime, the STAR architecture still provides a significant advantage over standard fault-tolerant approaches by supplying comparatively resource-efficient small-angle magic that suffers no synthesis overhead.
 In contrast, magic state factories require sizable space-time volume~\cite{Campbell2017}.
 Magic state cultivation~\cite{Gidney2024} brings down these costs significantly for moderate-fidelity magic through extensive post-selection, but is likely still an order of magnitude more costly~\cite{Gidney2024, Chen2025} in terms of space-time volume compared to simple STAR injection.
 The second factor that compounds the total magic cost of the standard fault-tolerant approaches is the cost of small-angle synthesis.
 Small angles are ubiquitous in quantum simulation, but the typical cost of Solovay-Kitaev angle synthesis is $\sim 3\log_2 (1/\epsilon)$, where $\epsilon$ is the desired angular accuracy.
 In typical early-fault-tolerant applications, angle synthesis brings an additional factor of $10$--$50$ to a fully-fault-tolerant approach.

 While the original STAR proposal opens up significant utility potential in the early-fault-tolerant-hardware era, the ultimate utility of the architecture will depend on its careful hardware-aware evaluation and co-design.
 In particular, the limitations of fixed, planar qubit connectivity and surface-code-based computation leave plentiful space for improvements utilizing more flexible hardware architectures~\cite{Bluvstein2024, Moses2023} and more efficient quantum error-correcting codes~\cite{Breuckmann2021}.
 In addition, the original STAR proposals consider an idealized hardware-agnostic noise model, which directly begs the question of expected performance with more hardware-realistic noise.
-Here, we design and evaluate a transversal STAR architecture co-designed with neutral atoms addressing both the opportunity for sizable resource savings provided by hardware flexibility and the posibility for a more realistic evaluation through a hardware-derived physical noise model.
+Here, we design and evaluate a transversal STAR architecture co-designed with neutral atoms addressing both the opportunity for sizable resource savings provided by hardware flexibility and the possibility for a more realistic evaluation through a hardware-derived physical noise model.
+We note, however, that the transversal STAR architecture and derived space-time advantages also apply to other hardware platforms with reconfigurable connectivity, provided sufficient operational parallelism is available.